 Objective: To improve employment and increase incomes of 3,000 adolescent girls and young women (age 15 to 24) through demand-driven training and linkages to market opportunities

 Implementing Agency: BRAC South Sudan.
 The government counterpart is the Ministry of Gender, Child and Social Development

 Implementation Update: 100 adolescent clubs, staffed with 100 Adolescent Leaders, have been established in five counties in four states of South Sudan.
 To date 1,659 club members have received livelihood training.
 About 60% of members have received agriculture training; other fields include poultry farming, goat rearing, small business, tailoring, salon, catering and carpentry.
 Through BRAC’s cascade model of training, all 3,000 participating girls have received life skills and financial literacy training.
 BRAC also provided savings and credit services to qualified girls.
 So far, BRAC has provided loans to 140 members to support their business development plans.
 The pilot phase has ended; BRAC is committed to maintaining the adolescent clubs established under the AGI.

 Results: Anecdotal evidence suggests that AGI participants show high levels of engagement and confidence, reflected in increased awareness of such issues as protection against rape, early pregnancy, contraception and family planning in general, and increased knowledge and awareness of HIV/AIDs.
 Project implementers report that family members and communities have increased their respect for adolescent girls as they find their daughters more knowledgeable and able to earn money to support family expenses.
 The endline survey for the impact evaluation was completed and analysis of the results is underway.
-The results are expected by December 2015.

 News and Resources: